MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 ### Enabling table permissions

 When you add a new form, you'll be prompted to set permissions to allow site users to interact with the form.
-The settings for table permissions will be pre-set, but you'll still need to assign web roles and save the settings.
-This process will also configure the table permissions for attachments to be added to the records.
+The settings for table permissions will be pre-populated (**create** and **append to**), but you'll still need to assign web roles and save the settings.
+The process will automatically create the child table permissions for the **note (annotations)** table which contain the attachments.

 :::image type="content" source="media/add-form/configure-table-permissions.png" alt-text="Configure table permissions.":::